louislivi/SMProxy/docs/en/README.md

 >    - Recommended between 2-5 seconds.
 > - `databaseName`
 >    - The difference between `databaseName` and `Database alias` is that `Database alias` is the name of the database specified when linking `SMProxy`, and `databaseName` is the name of the database named `SMProxy` linked to `MySQL`.
+> - `OVERRIDE`
+>    - After using `OVERRIDE`, it will overwrite the value of the original corresponding parameter.
+For example, `maxConns` has different reading and writing frequency, so you can set the `maxConns` with different reading and writing.

 ### server.json
 ```json